reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 }
 ```

-Within this file we add a `main function` that will print a `Hello World!` statement.
+Within this file we add a `main function` that will print on the console a `Hello World!`using the `print` statement.

 Let’s now run our program and see what we get.
 ```